No Way Out (Puff Daddy album): Background

-Speaking about the album's title, Puff Daddy said that because of The Notorious B.I.G.'s death on March 9, 1997, he had felt that there was 'no way out of things the way we were'.
-The album's lyrical content is filled with some of the emotions that he felt while mourning the loss of his close friend.
-In the song, titled "Is This the End?", he raps about experiencing the drive-by shooting that happened in Los Angeles, California, which took The Notorious B.I.G.'s life.
-The album was originally called Puff Daddy & The Goodfellas, then slated to be titled Hell Up in Harlem, but following the death of The Notorious B.I.G., he decided to switch the album's title to No Way Out.
-As discussed in "Unbelievable: The Life, Death, and Afterlife of The Notorious B.I.G." by Cheo Hodari Coker, the weight of the East Coast/West Coast rivalry and the accompanying threats had taken its toll on Combs and those around him.
+Speaking about the album's title, Sean Combs said that because of the Notorious B.I.G.'s death on March 9, 1997, he had felt that there was "no way out of things the way we were".
+The album's lyrical content was inspired by the emotions that he felt while mourning the loss of his close friend.
+In the song "Is This the End?" he raps about experiencing the drive-by shooting that happened in Los Angeles, California, which took the Notorious B.I.G.'s life.
+The album was originally called Puff Daddy & the Goodfellas, then slated to be titled Hell Up in Harlem, but following the death of the Notorious B.I.G., he decided to switch the album's title to No Way Out.

+As discussed in "Unbelievable: The Life, Death, and Afterlife of the Notorious B.I.G." by Cheo Hodari Coker, the weight of the East Coast–West Coast hip-hop rivalry and the accompanying threats had taken its toll on Combs and those around him.
 It was decided that they needed to get away and become focused on making hits.
 So, Combs brought producers Steven "Stevie J." Jordan, Deric "D-Dot" Angelettie, Nashiem Myrick and Ron Lawrence as well as engineers Axel Niehaus and Tony Maserati down to the Caribbean Sound Basin studio in Maraval, Trinidad, along with everything that they needed to craft hits.
-In the book, Puffy is quoted as saying, "For the next two years, I wanna have radio on lock.
+In the book, Combs is quoted as saying, "For the next two years, I wanna have radio on lock.
 Call the girlfriend, wifey, or whatever, and let 'em know that you're not gonna be around for a few weeks.
 We're gonna get away from all this drama, put our heads together, and when we come back, we’re coming back with hits."
 The material would later be used on No Way Out, Life After Death and other Bad Boy albums from 1997 to 1999.